have us call you right now.

 Explore our FAQ guide.

-CO2 calculation means quantifying the emission of greenhouse gases (expressed in CO2 equivalents, or CO2e) resulting from activities such as transportation, production, energy consumption, and consumption of goods.
-This includes not only CO2, but also other greenhouse gases such as methane (CH4) and nitrous oxide (N2O), converted into their CO2 equivalent.
+A CO2 calculation quantifies the emission of all greenhouse gases (expressed in CO2 equivalents, or CO2e) resulting from your company’s activities (transportation, energy, production, etc.).
+It includes CO2, methane (CH₄), and nitrous oxide (N2O), all converted into a single CO2e value.

 For companies and organizations, there are several reasons to calculate their CO2 emissions: